opencybersecurityalliance/kestrel-lang/docs/talks.rst

 throughout the discovery of the hybrid cloud APT campaign developed for our Black Hat Europe 2021 session.

-Kestrel will be discussed at `SC eSummit on Threat Hunting & Offense Security`_ in an interview session `The ABCs of Kestrel: How the threat-hunting language enables efficiencies & interoperability`_.
-The session will discuss the history, mission, key idea, community, and stories of Kestrel for threat hunters, enterprise executives, and security researchers.
+Kestrel was discussed at `SC eSummit on Threat Hunting & Offense Security`_ in an interview session `The ABCs of Kestrel: How the threat-hunting language enables efficiencies & interoperability`_.
+The session discussed the history, mission, key idea, community, and stories of Kestrel for threat hunters, enterprise executives, and security researchers.